 \section{Discussion}

-The derivation of the spin-1 MUBs and SICs given in this paper is based on a formula for the overlap of two spin-1 states in terms of their Majorana vectors.
-This formula allows the notions of orthogonality, unbiasedness and equiangularity, which are usually defined for vectors in Hilbert space, to be translated into relations between Majorana vectors and used, in conjunction with simple geometrical arguments, to build up the MUBs and SICs of a spin-1 system.
-The end result is a view of MUBs and SICs as symmetrical collections of vectors in three-dimensional Euclidean space, rather than as vectors in an abstract (and complex) Hilbert space.
-The message of this paper is that if one is willing to start from the formula (2), one can work out the MUBs and SICs in ordinary three-dimensional space without making a detour into Hilbert space. \\
+This paper shows how the MUBs and SICs of a spin-1 system can be derived from the formula (2) for the overlap of two states in terms of their Majorana vectors.
+The formula allows the notions of orthogonality, unbiasedness and equiangularity, which are usually defined for vectors in Hilbert space, to be translated into relations between Majorana vectors and used, in conjunction with simple geometrical arguments, to deduce the MUBs and the SICs.
+The result is a view of the MUBs and SICs as symmetrical collections of vectors in ordinary three-dimensional space, rather than as rays in an abstract (and complex) Hilbert space.
+The message of this paper is that if one is willing to start from the formula (2), one can work out the MUBs and SICs in ordinary three-dimensional space without making a detour into Hilbert space.\\

-The first feature, which might easily be overlooked, is that the overlap formula (2) depends only on the amplitude of the inner product of two states and not its phase.
-While the phase information is crucial for some matters, such as the geometric phase \cite{bargmann},\cite{hannay}, it plays no role in the problems considered here.
-It is striking that the overlap formula incorporates all the information (with one small exception, see next paragraph) needed for the construction of the MUBs and the SICs.
-Of course it is a general purpose tool, not specifically designed for the tasks at hand, but it is still reassuring to see that it can get the job done. \\